 My family, to my delight, would go to the beach every weekend.
 My father (who loved the ocean probably more than anyone) and I created a reason to go there even more often.
 He sold auto parts for a living, and he got the people in his shop to cut down car window glass and make us a nice salt-water fish tank out of it.
 It was our pride and joy.
 We would go snorkel and catch fish and bring them home, sometimes three or four times a week.
 These are some of my most beloved memories.
 It felt natural and right to be in the gorgeous turquoise water with my father – away from the complicated mix of cultures.

 When I was old enough, I finally got it.
 Puerto Rico is stuck in an unfair situation and has very little power to change it.
-We are American citizens, but we don’t have electoral votes or representatives in congress, so whatever the federal government tells us to do, we have to do it without any say in it.
+We are American citizens, but we don’t have electoral votes or representatives in Congress, so whatever the federal government tells us to do, we have to do it without any recourse.
 Referendum votes for independence do happen every few years, but they are never popular because we are economically dependent.
-Similarly referendums on becoming the 51st state also happen, but they never go anywhere because we have no say in Congress.
+Similarly, referendums on becoming the 51st state also happen, but they never go anywhere because we have no say in Congress.
 (If you want to know more, José Rivera, the wonderful playwright and screenwriter, wrote a beautiful article in the Los Angeles Times that explains why Puerto Rico has always been in limbo.)

 Most Americans see Puerto Ricans as a different race, a subservient colony (4 out of 10 Americans don’t even know that Puerto Ricans are American citizens).
 This lack of education about who we are is the real reason why we’re not getting the help we desperately need right now, and it’s insidiously racist.
 When President Trump said, “They want everything to be done for them,” what he meant is that he saw us as a colonized culture, lazy and undeserving.
 He is perpetuating that lie.
 And his coming to Puerto Rico to lecture us that this natural disaster (our worst in a century) is costing him too much money is beyond insulting.
 It’s morally bankrupt and inhuman.